 Homeowners moving in as little as 5 years can still benefit from an investment in solar.
 With increased property value and lowered, fixed utility bills for decades to come, most modern home buyers recognize the advantages of solar, and homes with panels can sell both more quickly and for a higher asking price.

-Watch the full webinar to learn more details about dealing with the “We’re moving soon” objection.
-Then click below for strategies on how to deal with other common customer objections:
+Download the Solar Sales Objections Handbook to learn more details about dealing with all of the most common solar sales objections, including the “We’re moving soon” objection.
+Then click below to read even more on each one: